twbs/bootlint/README.md

 ## Release History
 See the [GitHub Releases page](https://github.com/twbs/bootlint/releases) for detailed changelogs.
 * (next release) - `master`
+* 2015-03-16 - v0.12.0: Adds warning if Bootstrap v4 is detected (since Bootlint is currently only compatible with Bootstrap v3).
+Minor fixes to some existing lint checks.
 * 2015-02-23 - v0.11.0: Adds several new lint checks.
 Improves stdin handling.
 Bumps dependency versions.
 * 2015-01-21 - v0.10.0: By default, the in-browser version now `alert()`s when no lint problems are found.
 Adds validity check for carousel control & indicator targets.
 * 2015-01-07 - v0.9.2: Fixes a problem when using the CLI via node's `child_process.exec`.